mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-04"></a>
 [Back to top](#top)
 ## MI-04 -- Rep. John Moolenaar (R)
+### Committees
+John Moolenaar is the #29 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016